syntithenai/hermod/README.md

 ## Docker Quickstart

 As mentioned above, docker-compose is the easiest way to get started.
 It provides an example of using pulse audio to allow both the local audio and browser audio to work at the same time.
-It also provides example of nginx-proxy and nginx-proxy-sslgen for virtual hosting of containers against domain names and automatic generation of ssl certificates.
+Edit docker-compose.yml and update the pulseaudio host and path to cookie.
+Install and run paprefs and enable network access to local audio hardware.

 A Dockerfile build file is included that incorporates the deepspeech model and installed dependancies.
 The official build is available on Docker hub.
 Running the image requires parameters to allow access to sound hardware and expose network mqtt and web.